 Are mobile apps required to be accessible?

+Is mobile accessibility a requirement?
 As a practical matter, yes.
 The Americans with Disabilities Act (ADA) is consistently being interpreted to include websites and web content, leading to a growing list of lawsuits citing inaccessible content.
-Mobile apps and mobile versions of websites are included in such lawsuits, many of which have centered on accessibility issues such as incompatibility with Apple’s VoiceOver screen reader.
+Mobile apps and mobile versions of websites are included in such lawsuits, many of which have centered on mobile accessibility issues such as incompatibility with Apple’s VoiceOver screen reader.
 In fact, the famous Domino’s Pizza accessibility lawsuit included complaints about the company’s mobile app.
 In addition, laws like Section 508 of the U.S. Rehabilitation Act, which applies to agencies and vendors of the federal government, require the accessibility of any owned information and communications technology (ICT).
 So whether a private business or public agency, it’s best practice for most organizations, morally and legally, to ensure accessibility of their apps.

 WCAG does not include separate guidelines for making mobile apps and mobile versions of websites accessible.
 However, app developers should look to WCAG as the gold standard for mobile app accessibility.
 In addition, the organization that publishes WCAG, the World Wide Web Consortium (W3C), has created a Mobile Accessibility Task Force to clarify and expand the WCAG criteria for mobile content and apps.
 The task force has published a guide describing how WCAG applies to mobile web content, mobile web apps, native apps, and hybrid apps using web components inside native apps.